 |I||[A]||– electric current in the coils|

-When we realize that the obtained relationship can be modified into:
+When we realize that the obtained relationship (3) can be changed into:

-showing that the relationship between current I and the functions tg φ is linear (even direct proportion!).
-If we have enough measurements for different angles of deflection of the magnetic needle and the corresponding electric current coils, the value of current I and tg φ function to insert the chart.
-A look at the shape of the graph convince us, if our account of the interdependence true.
-If it was not a linear dependence means that measurements can be hampered by some bias – such as poorly in the rotating compass needle, etc.
+which shows that the relationship between the values of the functions tg φ and current I is linear (even directly proportional!).
+If we have enough measurements for different angles of deflection of the magnetic needle and the corresponding current coils, we can plot the values of tg φ and current I on the graph.
+A look at the shape of the graph convinces us that our description of the dependence is correct.
+If it was not a linear dependence, it means that the measurements may be affected by some bias – such as bad in the rotating compass needle, etc.

 Using a spreadsheet program (MS Excel, OO Calc, etc.) it is possible to obtain the value of the parameter a – see Fig. 1 and expression (4) – by linear regression.
 This value is the ratio of the constant expression K and the desired value of the horizontal component of the earth's magnetism BH.
 The locally valid value of the horizontal component of the earth's magnetic induction is obtained by dividing the constant expression K by the numerical value of the directive a.